-PLT206/3 MICROCONTROLLER SYSTEM
+PLT206/3 MICROPROCESSOR SYSTEM & MICROCONTROLLER

-The aims of this course is to study the PIC microcontroller architecture, its programming using C language and basic interfacing with input and output devices.
+The aims of this course is to study the PIC 18 microcontroller architecture, its programming language (assembly and C) and basic interfacing with input and output devices.
 These knowledge are gathered and applied to design a simple microcontroller based system.

-- CO1: Ability to analyze and design a microcontroller programming language in C program. - CO2: Ability to interface the input and output devices with microcontroller. - CO3: Ability to develop a simple application on a microcontroller-based system.
+- CO1: Ability to explain the basic microcontroller architecture. - CO2: Ability to analyze and write a microcontroller programming language in assembly and C program. - CO3: Ability to interface the input and output devices with microcontroller. - CO4:Ability to design a simple microcontroller based system and present in group.

-Katzen, S., The Essential PIC18® Microcontroller (Computer Communications and Networks).
-Springer, 2010.

-- Brey, B.B., Applying PIC18

-Microcontroller: Architecture,

-Programming and Interfacing

-using C and Assembly.
-Prentice

-Hall.
-2008.

-- Mazidi, M.A, Mckinlay, R.D, and Causey, D., PIC Microcontroller and Embedded Systems: Using Assembly and C for PIC18.
-Prentice Hall.
-2008.

-- Martin P. Bates, Interfacing PIC Microcontrollers: Embedded Design by Interactive Simulation.
-2nd Ed., Newness.
-2011.
+- 1. Katzen, S. (2010).
+The Essential PIC18® Microcontroller (Computer Communications and Networks).
+Springer. - Brey, B.B.
+(2008).
+Applying PIC18 Microcontroller: Architecture, Programming and Interfacing using C and Assembly.
+Prentice Hall. - Mazidi, M.A, Mckinlay, R.D, and Causey, D. (2008).
+PIC Microcontroller and Embedded Systems: Using Assembly and C for PIC18.
+Prentice Hall. - Bates, M. (2006).
+Interfacing PIC Microcontrollers: Embedded Design by Interactive Simulation.
+Newness. - Huang, H.W.
+(2005).
+PIC Microcontroller: An Introduction to Software and Hardware Interfacing.
+Thomson & Delmar Learning.